ejmahler/SplineLibrary/docs/SplineTypes.md

 * Proven to avoid self-intersections and overshoots when there are large variations in distance between adjacent points.

 ##### Disadvantages (compared to CRSpline)
-* Modifies T valuies of points - points that are close together will have a smaller T distance and vice versa.
+* Modifies T values of points - points that are close together will have a smaller T distance and vice versa.
 This may be a problem if the points are keyframes for an animation, for example, or any other data series where the T values have some external meaning

 ### Cubic Hermite Spline
 The Cubic Hermite Spline takes a list of points, and a corresponding list of tangents for each point.
 The Catmull-Rom Spline is a subclass of the Cubic Hermite Spline which automatically computes the tangents, rather than expecting the user to supply them.